maximlishchenko/pipedrive-assignmeent/README.md

 You can modify the api token in order to use another Pipedrive account.

-4. Ensure you have Docker installed on your device and the Docker engine is running.
+4. Ensure you have Docker installed on your device and the Docker engine is running (Docker can be installed from https://docs.docker.com/engine/install/).

 5. To build the image and start the container in development environment, execute
     ```sh
     docker-compose -f docker-compose.dev.yml up
     ```

-The development environment is exposed on __PORT 3001__.
+The development environment is exposed on __PORT 3001__ by default.

 6. To build the image and start the container in production environment, execute
     ```sh
     docker-compose -f docker-compose.prod.yml up
     ```

-The production environment is exposed on __PORT 3002__.
+The production environment is exposed on __PORT 3002__ by default.

 ## How to use